Jacaranda mimosifolia (jack-uh-RAN-duh mih-moe-sih-FOLE-ee-uh) is a sub-tropical deciduous flowering tree, which belongs to the family Bignoniaceae.

 Never allow the soil where you have planted the jacaranda tree to become fully dry.
 The frequency of watering should be based on the soil moisture content.

-Watering should be performed when the top 3 inches of the soil has become dry.
+Watering should be performed when the top 3″ inches of the soil have become dry.

 An annual application of 10-10-10 fertilizer will be sufficient for blue jacarandas to flourish.
 One tablespoon of fertilizer should be enough for one square foot of soil beneath the tree.

 Soil and Transplanting